tyler-frazier/agent_based_modeling/src/syllabus.md

 # Course Description

 In this course, students will use openly accessible, global, near present-time, high-resolution satellite, household survey and CDR data, with machine learning and spatial statistics methodologies to construct agent-based models of human development processes.
 Each student will select and describe an administrative subdivision, its demographics, and its built and natural environments in order to estimate social and economic, complex and adapting, agent-based decision, movement and land use models.
 Students will construct modules that project demand for infrastructure (transportation, water, and electricity) and social services (health care, education, and public safety) as well as simulate an infectious disease outbreak, a natural disaster and unabated urbanization.
-The programming languages python and R will be used in this course.
+The programming languages Python, R and Java will be used in this course.

-Pre-requisite(s): CSCI 140 or CSCI 141 and DATA 146 and MATH 112 or MATH 132
+Pre-requisite(s): CSCI 140 or CSCI 141 and DATA 310 and MATH 112 or MATH 132

 # Courses Objectives